Help With the Holiday Leftovers!

 Did your turkey outlast your Christmas meal?
 Are you on mashed potato overload?
 No problem, try a new gourmet turkey sandwich, turkey tacos, or even some homemade soup.
 There are so many ways to use leftovers; never let them go to waste.
 You certainly have free rein over the recipe ingredients to change or make additions according to your leftovers!

-1 Tbsp. of chopped fresh thyme or 1 teaspoon dry thyme (important, do not omit)
+- 1 tablespoon of chopped fresh thyme or 1 teaspoon dry thyme (important, do not omit)

 Turkey Tacos with Cranberry Salsa

-Chopped Serrano or jalapeno chili to taste (about a half a chili, but taste for desired heat)
+- Chopped Serrano or jalapeno chili pepper to taste (about a half a chili, but taste for desired heat)

-Prepare cranberry salsa.
-Put the cranberries, apple, chile, sugar, ginger, cilantro, and lime or lemon juice in a food processor and pulse until coarsely shredded, about 10 short pulses.
+- Prepare cranberry salsa.
+Put the cranberries, apple, chili pepper, sugar, ginger, cilantro, and lime or lemon juice in a food processor and pulse until coarsely shredded, about 10 short pulses.
 Let sit 15 minutes for the cranberries to macerate.

-Heat a large frying pan on medium high heat.
+- Heat a large frying pan on medium high heat.
 Unless you are using freshly made homemade tortillas, you will need to soften them first.
-Place a small amount (1/2 a teaspoon) of oil in the pan and spread to coat the bottom of the pan.
+Place a small amount (½ teaspoon) of oil in the pan and spread to coat the bottom of the pan.
 Place a tortilla in the pan and let it heat up until bubbles start to form.
 Then flip it over.

-To serve, open up the tacos and put some chopped lettuce and plenty of cranberry salsa over the cheese and turkey.
+- To serve, open up the tacos and put some chopped lettuce and plenty of cranberry salsa over the cheese and turkey.
 Garnish with fresh cilantro.
-Serves 4.

 Cream of Turkey and Wild Rice Soup

-1 cup quick-cooking or instant wild rice, (see Ingredient Note)
+- 1 cup quick-cooking or instant wild rice

-3 cups shredded cooked chicken, or turkey (12 ounces; see Tip)
+- 3 cups shredded cooked chicken, or turkey (12 ounces)